VPNL/fLoc/README.md

 2. Modify input registration functions for keyboard, button box, and trigger:
     - *get_keyboard_num.m* - Change value of `keyboard_id` to the "Product ID number" of your local keyboard (line 9)
     - *get_box_num.m* - Change value of `box_id` to the "Product ID number" of the button box used at your scanner facilities (line 9)
-    - *start_scan.m* - Change
+    - *start_scan.m* - Change specifications to be compatible with your local trigger box (line 6)
 3. Add Psychtoolbox to your MATLAB path.

 ### Execution

-1. Navigate to base experiment directory in MATLAB (~/fLoc/).
+1. Navigate to base experiment directory in MATLAB (`~/fLoc/`).
-2. Execute the runme.m wrapper function.
+2. Execute the `runme.m` wrapper function.
 3. Enter subject initials when prompted.
 4. Select triggering option:
-    - Enter 0 if not attempting to trigger scanner (e.g., while debugging)
+    - Enter `0` if not attempting to trigger scanner (e.g., while debugging)
-    - Enter 1 to automatically trigger scanner at onset of experiment
+    - Enter `1` to automatically trigger scanner at onset of experiment
 4. Select task for participant:
-    - Enter 1 for 1-back image repetition detection
+    - Enter `1` for 1-back image repetition detection
-    - Enter 2 for 2-back image repetition detection
+    - Enter `2` for 2-back image repetition detection
-    - Enter 3 for oddball detection
+    - Enter `3` for oddball detection
 5. Wait for task instructions screen to display.
 6. Press `g` to start experiment (and trigger scanner if option is selected).
 7. Wait for behavioral performance to display after each run.